schuyler4/Multimeter/readme.md

 <h2>Multimeter</h2>
 <p>
-This is attempt at making a multimeter.
+This is my attempt at making a multimeter.
 It differs from standard multimeters in several respects.
 </p>
 <ol>